SamOBrienOlinger/drf-spoodle-space/testing.md

 - A user is logged in and has access to create `Post` objects.

 **Test Steps:**
-1. Send a POST request to the `Post` creation endpoint with valid data, including the post title and content.
+1. Send a POST request to the `Post` creation endpoint (`POST /api/posts/`) with valid data, including the post title and content.
 2. Verify that the response status code is 201 (Created).
 3. Verify that the created `Post` object exists in the database.
 4. Verify that the `Post` object is associated with the logged-in user as the 'owner'.